AudreyGermain/Game-Recommendation-System/README.md

 The first dataset is the [user](https://www.kaggle.com/tamber/steam-video-games) dataset.
 It contains the user id, the game title, the behavior ('purchase' or 'play') and a value associated to the behavior.
 Each row of the dataset represent the behavior of a user towards a game, either 'play' or 'purchase'.
 If the behavior is 'play', the value associated to it corresponds to the amount of hours played.
 If the behavior is 'purchase', the value associated to it is 1, meaning the user purchased the game.
 In the case of this user dataset, the value associated to 'purchase' is always 1.

 A portion of the user dataset is displayed in the table below.
-It is to note that the original dataset doesn't have headers, and those shown in the table are added for convenience based on the data description.
+It is to note that the original dataset doesn't have headers, and those shown in the table below are added for convenience based on the data description.

 |  user_id  |         game_title         | behavior | value |
 | :-------: | :------------------------: | :------: | :---: |